jkeohan/D3-Tutorials/BubbleChart/README.md

 * Import json data stored as variable within the d3 script
 * Use the d3.json [Convinience Method](https://github.com/mbostock/d3/wiki/Requests#d3_json) AJAX call to pull in the json data from external file
 * Live data pull using the Random Thoughts API
+* Challenges
+  * Dealing with words that exceeded circle radius

 Aesthetics
 * Colorize bubbles based on word values
 * Apply transitions

 Besides these 2 core objectives I did however encounter "challenges" along the way and have decided to also walk through thier discovery and resolution as well:

-Challenges
-* Certain words longer than circle radius

 #Core Functionality